sitwithariadne/website/src/the-narcissists-prayer.md

 >
 > **B:**  Calm down.

-## 4. And if it is, that's not my fault - Normalize
+## 4. And if it is, That's Not My Fault - Normalize

 Telling someone how to think.